Free (television host): Philanthropy

 In 2002, Free founded the Free4Life Foundation, a non-profit dedicated to empowering young people in disadvantaged neighborhoods through programs that encourage literacy, financial education and creative arts.
 The Free4Life Foundation has created opportunities that inspire, support, encourage and strengthen the healthy development of young people in Boston's underserved communities.
 Initially focused on eradicating domestic violence and improving financial literacy, Free is currently in the process of expanding the depth and breadth of the foundation's scope.
 Through the foundation, Free also launched the successful fundraising event, Break!
 Break!.

 Free is also an advocate for breast cancer awareness.
 In October 2010, she participated in the American Cancer Society's "Making Strides Against Breast Cancer" charity walk in honor of her late mother Selina "Tina" Wright.
 She later formed team "Walk 4 Tina," as she and her family walked 5.7 miles to help raise donations and awareness.

-Personal life

-As of 2023, Free lives a quiet and private life away from the media and the public eye.
-She maintains residences in both her hometown Boston and New York City.